-Many Linux servers are administered on the command line e.g. with an SSH connection.
-In the following article, I will explain several shell commands that make it easy to view log files.
-These commands will work on all major Linux distributions inc. CentOS, Debian, Fedora, and Ubuntu.
+Most Linux servers are administered on the command line e.g. through an SSH connection.
+In the following tutorial, I will explain several shell commands that make it easy to view log files on the Linux command line (shell).
+These commands will work on all major Linux distributions incl.
+AlmaLinux, CentOS, Debian, Fedora, RockyLinux, and Ubuntu.

 Get the last N lines of a log file

 The most important command is "tail".
 The tail command can be used to read the last lines from a file.
 Examples: